awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 1. For **VPN ECMP support**, choose **enable** if you need Equal Cost Multipath \(ECMP\) routing support between VPN tunnels\.
 If connections advertise the same CIDRs, the traffic is distributed equally between them\.

-   When you select this option, the advertised BGP ASN, the BGP attributes such as the AS\-path and the communities for preference must be the same\.
+   When you select this option, the advertised BGP ASN, the BGP attributes such as the AS\-path, and the communities for preference must be the same\.
 **Note**
 To use ECMP, you must create a VPN connection that uses dynamic routing\.
 VPN connections that use static routing do not support ECMP\.